-Do you want to know how to start a writing career?
+Do you want to know how to start writing as a career change?

 We can all read and write.

-At the same time, you will meet other writers so you will have a chance to exchange ideas and learn from each other.
+At the same time, you will spend some time with writers so you will have a chance to exchange ideas and learn from each other.

 There are many forms that writing can take.
 While many would immediately think that a writer is someone who writes books, and therefore an author, this is only one small facet of writing.

-Professional writing comes in so many varied and different types.
+Professional writing comes in so many varied and different career paths.
 There are authors of course, but also poets, essay writers, content writers, resume writers, ghostwriters, technical writers, bloggers and copywriters just to name a few.

 Depending on your writing aims or choices, the steps to becoming a writer are very similar.

-Yes, I want to become a writer, so where do I start?
+Yes, I want to become a writer, so what career advice do I need?

-No matter what type of writing career you intend to start, there are three basic qualities you will need to develop.
-These attributes need to become good habits.
+No matter what type of writing career you intend to start, there are three basic qualities you will need to develop for a successful career change.
+These attributes need to become good every day habits.

 Whatever you write, it will need to be new, fresh and above all else, totally unique.